Menu Top

 Answer:

-A cubic polynomial can be constructed using the formula:
+A cubic polynomial can be constructed using the following formula:

 Question 3.
 If the zeroes of the polynomial x3 – 3x2 + x + 1 are a – b, a, a + b, find a and b.